You must be a member to access this exclusive content!

 The President of IFATCA shares his views on where the value lies in the global ATM arena.

 We all know that Air Traffic Control (ATC) is a global issue.
 In today’s world of politics and economics, the word ‘global’ has taken on a very strong meaning.
 It has become synonymous not only with economic successes but also with excesses.
 Until recently everyone looked at ATC as a state issue, but harmonisation programmes such as FANS and the EU Single Sky Initiative are slowly but surely placing ATC issues away from individual states and into the ‘global’ arena.

 Interest is high because in order to sustain predicted traffic growth, whether Continental or Oceanic, we need to make sure that a sustainable airspace system is available at national, regional and global, levels.
 The air traffic management methods, air traffic services and airplane capabilities will have to further evolve in order to support this continued growth.

 To accommodate growth, one has to invest in hardware and resources.
 Let us leave aside technical and hardware solutions, as there are plenty of those around.
 But for now let us consider the resources, particularly resources of the human kind, as it will be the people who form part of the solution to provide the additional capacity required in the next 10-15 years.
 By people we of course mean air traffic controllers. (more…)

-Tagged with: Air traffic control (ATC), EVP Europe, International Federation of Air Traffic Controllers’ Association (IFATCA), Marc Baumgartner, Nicos Lyrakides
+Tagged with: Air traffic control (ATC / ATM), EVP Europe, International Federation of Air Traffic Controllers’ Association (IFATCA), Marc Baumgartner, Nicos Lyrakides